 If your database does not have either of the two above capabilities, a third party tool can be used to enter SQL commands or import .sql files.
 Third party tools are available for connecting to a variety of databases (RazorSQL, SQLMaestro, Toad, for example).

 You have finished configuring the databases.
-To configure alert notifications, proceed to Configure Alert Notification.

 Troubleshoot

 This section includes: